-Saraki Named Ambassador Of International Human Rights Commission - THISDAYLIVE
+Saraki Named Ambassador of International Human Rights Commission - THISDAYLIVE

 Deji Elumoye in Abuja

-This was contained in a letter addressed to Saraki dated March 16 and signed by Ambassador Friday Sani, the Diplomatic Head of the Commission to Nigeria and other African Countries.
+This was contained in a letter addressed to Saraki, dated March 16 and signed by the Diplomatic Head of the Commission to Nigeria and other African Countries, Ambassador Friday Sani.

-The letter stated that sequel to the approval of the World Secretary General of the IHRC, Saraki had been appointed as one of the revered Ambassadors-at-Large of the multinational body.
+The letter stated that sequel to the approval of the World Secretary General of the IHRC, Saraki has been appointed as one of the revered Ambassadors-at-Large of the multinational body.

 The letter also alluded to the firm leadership role of the Senate President towards making the National Assembly one of the proactive parliaments across the universe.